 Tennessee has always had it's fair share of haunted places, strange occurrences and paranormal experiences, but it is often looked over due to the "southern kindness" factor that you can find here in abundance.
-Despite our laid back attitude and kindness, bad things can happen anywhere, and Tennessee has had more than its fair share despite of what you may have heard; and any ghost hunter worth there salt will tell you that you almost always need bad things to have happened to experience paranormal phenomena.
+Despite our laid back attitude and kindness, bad things can happen anywhere, and Tennessee has had more than its fair share despite of what you may have heard; and any ghost hunter worth there salt will tell you that to experience paranormal phenomena, traumatic deaths help tremendously.

 Within the first few months of moving to Tennessee 15 years ago I began asking friendly locals to tell me some ghost stories, and let's just say that I wasn't disappointed.
 While the whole area has a long history of accomplishments, there is plenty of pain and death to go around too.
 The 16th state to join the Union may not be the first one that comes to mind when someone mentions the word "scary", "spooky" or "haunted" but those of us who live here know we have our fair share of these places.
 I'm going to share a few of them with you; I'll leave it up to the reader to decide on whether or not they dare to visit them.
 Thanks for taking a look and, who knows, maybe I'll see you one day in this life... or the next.